• Skip to primary navigation

 Yes, you can do this in one of two ways.

 1. Prepare the potatoes until they are ready to go into the oven then cover with plastic wrap and refrigerate for up to 3 days.
-When you are ready to make them, just bake in a hot oven as per the recipe instructions.
+When you are ready to make them, just bake them in a hot oven as per the recipe instructions.

 2. Completely cooked potatoes can be stored in a covered container in the refrigerator for up to three days.
 Reheat in the microwave (they will not be as crispy) or place them on a baking tray in a hot oven for 10 to 15 minutes until they are piping hot.